Launch container images from private repositories

 For more information, refer to your specific container registry's documentation on managing and downloading credentials.

-The credentials that you store on levv cloud are project scoped.
-When you launch applications that use container images from private repositories, make sure that the credentials are also available within that project.
+The credentials that you store on levv cloud are project-scoped.
+When you launch services that use container images from private repositories, make sure that the credentials are also available within that project.

 Check our documentation on projects to learn more about it.